Has fetch() caught up with XMLHttpRequest in JavaScript?

 Conclusion

-fetch() is now very mature and provides most of the (or even surpassing in some regards, such as with streaming) XMLHttpRequest functionality.
+fetch() is now very mature and provides most of the (or even surpassing in some regards, such as with streaming and keepalive) XMLHttpRequest functionality.
 However it doesn't support true upload progress and synchronous requests.
 While both (especially the last one) aren't the most used features, library makers usually want to cover all the use cases, which isn't surprising.
-So the old XMLHttpRequest is a safer choice in this regard.
+So is a safer choice to keep the old XMLHttpRequest at least as a fallback.
+For most general use cases fetch() is a better choice due to its ergonomics, promise integration, stream and keepalive support.

 UP